Michael-Meade/MinerFind/Projects/leaderboard.md

   - run ```rake users```
   - Installs the needed gems
   - run ```rake install```
+  - Also creates the users.db
 - config.json
   - the config file.
 This holds the api key and also the settings

 ## Setting up everything
 Running ```rake install``` will install all the needed gems and download slqite.
-It assumes that the user does not have sqlite installed.<br>
+It assumes that the user does not have sqlite installed.<br><br>

+After installing sqlite, now we can